Adynovate (Rurioctocog Alfa Pegol)

 Primary Uses

-Adynovate is used to control and prevent bleeding episodes, routinely prevent and reduce the frequency of bleeding episodes, and prevent or reduce bleeding before, during and after surgery in patients with congenital haemophilia A.
+It is used to control and prevent bleeding episodes, reduce the frequency of bleeding, and manage bleeding before, during, and after surgery.

 How It Works